In 1890, author William James published the book “The Principles of Psychology” and in it, a chapter titled Habit.

 James spends time bridging the gap between you as a reader and his theories.
 He wants to ensure that you have fully bought into the power of habit before divulging the maxims for the daily application of habits.

-But when espouses these truths, one must seek to understand, because, at its root, it is how one can rise from zero and become a hero.
+One must seek to understand these truths, because, at its root, it is how one can rise from zero and become a hero.
 A hero in a world of accumulated habits.

 ZERO TO HERO: THE ACCUMULATION OF DAILY HABITS